PennyLeScroche/PennyLeScroche.github.io/index.md

 The Homepage of Penny LeScroche.
 A very queer asian american nerd.
 I mostly talk about TTRPG stuff, but occasionally delve into my other nerdy interests such as privacy, open source software, indie videogames, and fighting games.

+There's a good chance you're here for the [Titterpig Academy Discord](https://bit.ly/titterpig).
+So go ahead and click that link.
+If that's not why you're here, maybe consider joining anyway.
+We're a bunch of cool people who are passionate about ttrpgs and want to help people learn them.

+I've got a [pronouns.page](en.pronouns.page/pennylescroche) if you want to know all my pronouns and what terms I'm comfortable with.

+I've also got an [itch](pennylescroche.itch.io) page where I put my games

-Socials
+Follow me on my Socials
 - [Mastodon](https://indiepocalypse.social/@pennylescroche)
 - [Cohost](https://cohost.org/pennylescroche)
 - [TikTok](https://tiktok.com/@pennylescroche)
 - [YouTube](https://youtube.com/@pennylescroche)
 - [Twitch](https://twitch.tv/pennylescroche)

-There's a good chance you're here for the [Titterpig Academy Discord](https://bit.ly/titterpig).
-So go ahead and click that link.
-If that's not why you're here, maybe consider joining anyway.
-We're a bunch of cool people who are passionate about ttrpgs and want to help people learn them.